espressif/esp-at/docs/en/faq.rst

 :ref:`Can the serial port baudrate be modified in AT Commands?
 (Default: 115200) <faq-at-index>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Yes, you can use either of the three ways below to modify it:
+  Yes, you can use one of the three ways below to modify it:

   - Use the command :ref:`AT+UART_CUR <cmd-UARTC>` or :ref:`AT+UART_DEF <cmd-UARTD>`.
   - Re-compile the AT firmware: :doc:`establish the compiling environment <Compile_and_Develop/How_to_clone_project_and_compile_it>` and :doc:`change the UART baudrate <Compile_and_Develop/How_to_set_AT_port_pin>`.